1. Customers, Projects, Tasks - an overview

 Already existing tasks can be copied and duplicated.
 You can copy single tasks, more tasks of one client for example or a whole client including all subprojects and subtasks.

-To copy a task, click on the small wheel right next to the desired task.
+To copy a task, click on the edit symbol next to the desired task.
 The task menu opens and you choose "Copy Tasks".

 Move to the desired position in your task structure and click again on the small wheel on right side of the task.
 Choose "Paste Tasks".